derphilipp/idha/README.md

 - Mount the rpi so it can see your stove
 - Fix the parameters used to capture an image (raspistill) to capture just the area of the red lamp
 - Enjoy music while your stove runs!

+Installation:
+- Install Raspberry Pi Camera
+- Mount the Pi Camera so it can see your stove
+- Play around with raspistill until you only receive the image of the on/off bulb/LED
+- Clone / Download idha onto your system
+- Insert the parameters into the cmdline of this program (just look for 'raspistill')
+- add as cronjob (/crontab -e/):
+/@reboot python INSERTYOURPATHHERE/idha.py/